Sherifady99/Shark-boy-and-Lava-Girl-Quest/README.md

 We received a dataset that included a lot of information about every documented shark attack since the 1800s, so we took the following approach.
 Brainstormed initial theories on dataset.
 Narrowed our theories down to 2 core hypothesis.
-Proceeded with Data cleaning techniques
+Proceeded with Data cleaning techniques.
 Breaking down each hypothesis into separated analysis.
 Proved/disproved our hypothesis.